This Is The Perfect Reason To Have An Abortion

 These stigmas, which categorize abortions as acceptable or unacceptable, allow anti-abortion harassment to thrive and restrictive legislation to be enacted, Bracey Sherman says.
 They’re why the conversation about abortion rights in 2020 must center around access and not choice.

-We have choice — for now, anyway.
-Abortion is still legal in the U.S., and yet, it’s incredibly difficult for many people to actually obtain one.
+We have choice in Canada (although access is another story).
+In the U.S., abortion is still legal (for now), and yet, it’s incredibly difficult for many people to actually obtain one.
 Some may not have the ability to pay for one, thanks to legislation like the Hyde Amendment, which prohibits Medicaid from covering it.
-Some may not have the ability to easily get to a safe medical facility, as is the case in states like Missouri, which as of 2019 had just one abortion center for its population of over 6 million.
+Some may not have the ability to easily get to a safe medical facility, as is the case in states like Missouri, which as of 2019 had just one abortion centre for its population of over 6 million.
 Others may not trust the medical institutions that do provide the abortion care, in part due to centuries of well-documented institutionalized racism that is still evident today in many states’ anti-abortion legislation.

 Sex-selection abortion bans, for instance, are founded on a racist idea that Asian-American people prefer sons to daughters, explains Sung Yeon Choimorrow, the executive director of the National Asian Pacific American Women's Forum.
 Currently, 10 states have passed what’s called a Prenatal Nondiscrimination (PRENDA) Act, the Guttmacher Institute reports.
 The bans promote racism disguised as feminism.
 People who uphold the acts do so under the guise of “protecting” girl babies, but they’re based on a myth: In a study conducted with the University of Chicago, the NAPAWF found that Chinese-, Korean-, and Indian-American women are more likely to have girls than their white counterparts.
 And the bans limit abortion access for Asian and Asian-American people in a serious way.
 “If a person lives outside of a metropolitan area, they may be afraid to go to a hospital to seek an abortion,” Choimorrow explains.
 They might be racially profiled and denied care from a provider that risks being penalized for giving the abortion.